Rhode Island Lottery: History

 In June 2018, Rhode Island Governor Gina Raimondo signed legislation permitting sports betting within the state, which is currently overseen and regulated by the Rhode Island Lottery, and run by William Hill.

+As a response to the COVID-19 pandemic, the Rhode Island Lottery began offering eInstant games (Similar to instant tickets but played entirely online on a computer or mobile device) and Keno as part of a new iLottery service in May 2020, which can be accessed from any mobile device or computer physically located within the state of Rhode Island.